Every Story Counts

 Sharing a love of books

-by Sweetheart84, about 1 month agoI was brought often to the San Diego City libraries by my Grandma.
+by Sweetheart84, 3 months agoI was brought often to the San Diego City libraries by my Grandma.
 I have fond memories of reading on the front lawn of libraries with my grandma.
 I became an avid reader reading long chapter books while on family road trips!
 I had a few years where I was in & out of the hospital, but books were always there for me!
 I had my 1st daughter in 2010, while I was in living in Rancho San Diego!
 Wanting to give my daughter a love of books, I took her on weekly trips to the RSD Library for storytime...
 Continue reading

 -